reubendb/MFC/README.md

-To fetch, build, and run MFC and its dependencies on a UNIX-like system, you must have installed common utilities such as GNU's Make, Python3, its developement headers and libraries, a C/C++ compiler (GCC, Clang, ...), and an MPI Fortran compiler (like [Open MPI](https://www.open-mpi.org/)).
-Here are some commands for popular
+To fetch, build, and run MFC and its dependencies on a UNIX-like system, you must have installed common utilities such as GNU's Make, Python3, its developement headers and libraries, a C/C++ compiler (GCC, NVHPC, ...), but *not Clang*, and an MPI wrapper (like [Open MPI](https://www.open-mpi.org/)).
-Operating Systems and package managers,
+Below are some commands for popular operating systems and package managers.

 + [Aptitude](https://wiki.debian.org/Aptitude)
 ```